RAF Deanland: History

 RAF Deanland was planned as an Advanced Landing Ground in order to provide support for the D-Day Landings on 6 June 1944, with construction started in Spring 1943.

 The first aircraft to take to the air on D-Day flew from RAF Deanland, providing top-cover over the OMAHA and GOLD landing beaches.

-The airfield was heavily involved in the fight against the V-1 flying bomb's (with 185 destroyed) and during D-Day where it is believed to be home of the first Supermarine Spitfire squadron to provide air cover.
+The airfield was heavily involved in the fight against the V-1 flying bombs (with 185 destroyed) and during D-Day in which it is believed to have been the home of the first Supermarine Spitfire squadron to provide air cover.

 The landing ground was used by multiple units: